Mylan's third-quarter 2014 earnings of $1.16 per share increased

 nebulized and injectable products for life-threatening conditions.

-up 17.6% from the previous year.
-The most significant product in
+up 17.6% from the prior year.
+The most significant product in this

 reactions like anaphylaxis.
 Mylan and Pfizer have an agreement for